Enthusiastic Brights (Page 1)

 Knighted in 2008 for his contributions in molecular biology, Dr. Roberts' interests range from the strictly serious (Research Director at New England Biolabs) to the strictly comedic (one of the real Nobel winners awarding the Ig Nobel awards).
 Educated in England, with doctoral work at the University of Sheffield in Organic Chemistry and postdoctoral research at Harvard, he worked at Cold Spring Harbor Laboratory under Dr. J.D.
 Watson.
 Subsequent research involved studying restriction enzymes, developing computer methods of protein and nucleic acid sequence analysis, and conducting varied genetic studies.
 For their independent discoveries in 1977 that genes could be discontinuous, he and Philip Sharp received the 1993 Nobel Laureate in Physiology or Medicine.

 Mel is an attorney who has taught constitutional law at two Las Vegas Universities.
 He is also a mediator and arbitrator.
 In addition to letters to the editor, he has contributed many articles to local and national publications.
-Most recently, Mel served a full term as a very active and progressive president of the American Humanist Association.
+Most recently, Mel served a full term as a very active and progressive president of the American Humanist Association .
 Mel has previously been president of the Humanist Association of Las Vegas and the Unitarian Universalist Congregation of Las Vegas, and an active member of the Las Vegas Interfaith Council.
-A Humanist celebrant, he has conducted numerous secular cermonies.
+A Humanist celebrant, he has conducted numerous secular cermonies ceremonies.

 Bobbie, when an independent study teacher, dealt with 38 subjects in the adult division of the Los Angeles Unified School District.
 (She was once upon a time a Sunday school teacher whose first national article appeared in Christianity Today.)
 She also served as president of the Atheist Alliance International (2002-2006).
-Now, as AAI's representative to the Secular Coalition for America, she carries forward to that body the AAI's advocacy of "A Positive Voice for Atheism."
+Now, having served as AAI's representative to the Secular Coalition for America, she is currently vice president of Atheist Alliance of America and carries forward to that body the AAI's advocacy of "A Positive Voice for Atheism."
 Bobbie also travels extensively and participates in programs to strengthen both nationally and internationally the organizational network of freethought.

-This secular humanist, having legally ‘fought his way to the top’ to reach the 'all-powerful position' of a notary public in his state, is known among freethought organizations as a humorous speaker.
-Herb Silverman even ran for governor in South Carolina as the candidate without a prayer.
+This secular humanist, having legally ‘fought his way to the top’ to reach the 'all-powerful position of a notary public in his state, is known among freethought organizations as a humorous speaker.
+Herb Silverman even ran for governor in South Carolina as “the candidate without a prayer.”
 (He authored a memoir on that experience that draws chuckles from readers.)
-He now is president of the Secular Coalition for America, an organization he was instrumental in founding.
-Its mission is "to increase the visibility and respectability of nontheistic viewpoints within the larger culture and to protect and strengthen secular government as the best guarantee of freedom for all."
+He served through December 2012 as president of the Secular Coalition for America, an organization he was instrumental in founding.
+Its mission is "to increase the visibility and respectability of non-theistic viewpoints within the larger culture and to protect and strengthen secular government as the best guarantee of freedom for all."